How Tall Should a Cat Tree Be? (Complete Height Guide for Indoor Cats)

 • Lower platforms

-• Gradual climbing steps
+• Gradual steps

-• Soft, easy-access resting areas
+• Soft, easy-access resting spots

-Not sure which size is right?
-See our complete cat tree size guide
+Still not sure which size is right?

-Why platform size matters on a cat tree:
+Why platform size matters:

 • Larger platforms allow full stretching and comfortable resting